Yash-S-Shetye/Inverse_Kinematics_Of_Scara_Manipulator_In_Matlab_Simulink/README.md

 # Inverse_Kinematics_Of_Scara_Manipulator_In_Simulink
 Simulation of inverse kinematics of a scara manipulator using jacobian inverse and jacobian transpose.
-Steps to run simulationc -
+Steps to run simulation -

 1.)
 Copy all the files in one folder.